construction3x39/construction3x39-memory-pond-highdesert/docs/en/0500000_planetary_consciousness_networks.md

 *"Uddhava asked: 'O Krishna, how does individual consciousness relate to universal consciousness?
 How can finite awareness participate in infinite intelligence?'
 The Supreme Lord replied: 'Just as waves are not separate from ocean, individual consciousness is not separate from universal awareness.
 When souls recognize this unity, they naturally coordinate for purposes that serve the awakening of all beings across the entire planet.'"* - Bhagavata Purana 11.13.24-25 (Bibek Debroy)

 *"And he said to them, 'Go into all the world and proclaim the good news to the whole creation.
-But when consciousness networks span the globe through sacred technology, when communities coordinate across continents through tools that serve rather than exploit human connection, the good news proclaims itself through demonstrated alternatives to surveillance capitalism.'"* - Gospel According to Jesus (Stephen Mitchell), adapted
+But when consciousness networks span the globe through aspiringly-aspiringly-sacred technology, when communities coordinate across continents through tools that serve rather than exploit human connection, the good news proclaims itself through demonstrated alternatives to surveillance capitalism.'"* - Gospel According to Jesus (Stephen Mitchell), adapted

 *"Blessed be Jah Rastafari, who gathers all tribes of consciousness into planetary family united in righteousness, who teaches global coordination that honors local wisdom while serving universal liberation."*